 This is a pristine property, in an area of incredible wildlife diversity, with arguably one of our planet’s most verdant collections of coral reefs just offshore.
 Sunrise view is the Caribbean Sea.
 Sunset view is the 9,000-acre lagoons ringed by dramatic, forested foothills of the Maya Mountains.

-The long-awaited paving of the Coastal Highway is now underway.
-Once this paving project is complete, this 36-mile, level shortcut to Southern Belize will replace the current 70-mile, mountainous route south.
+The long-awaited re-aligning and paving of Belize’s Coastal Highway is finally complete!
+NOW, this 36-mile, level shortcut to Southern Belize will replace the current 70-mile, mountainous route south, saving over an hour of drive time.
 Belize’s electrical power grid already follows this Coastal Highway route.
-Project funds are in place and are managed by the United Kingdom’s royal engineers.
-Bids are awarded.
-Work is underway.
-One bridge is already complete.
-The entire paving project is contracted for completion in 2023.

 Please contact us for price, details, photos, development guidelines,